elok/CarND-Vehicle-Detection/README.md

 #### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

-I decided to search random window positions at random scales all over the image and came up with this (ok just kidding I didn't actually ;):

-![alt text][image3]
+My code for sliding window search is located in file model.py under function process_image() (code line starting at 212).
+I took the advice of the lessons to not search the sky and to search certain scales in only certain areas of the image -- so small scales around the center of the image and larger scales towards the bottom of the image.
+This took alot of trial and error.
+I had to output alot of visuals to help debug where I was actually searching and if it made any sense.

 <img src="./output_images/window_search_1.jpg">
 <img src="./output_images/window_search_2.jpg">